erlang/otp/erts/doc/references/erl_cmd.md

   On Windows the default value is set to `8196` because the normal OS limitations are set higher than most machines can handle.

-- **`+R ReleaseNumber`{: #compat_rel }** - Sets the compatibility mode.

-  The distribution mechanism is not backward compatible by default.
-This flag sets the emulator in compatibility mode with an earlier Erlang/OTP release `ReleaseNumber`.
-The release number must be in the range `<current release>-2` through `<current release>`.
-This limits the emulator, making it possible for it to communicate with Erlang nodes (as well as C and Java nodes) running that earlier release.

-  > #### Note {: .info }
-  >
-  > Ensure that all nodes (Erlang-, C-, and Java nodes) of a distributed Erlang
-  > system is of the same Erlang/OTP release, or from two different Erlang/OTP
-  > releases X and Y, where _all_ Y nodes have compatibility mode X.

 - **`+r`** - Forces ETS memory blocks to be moved on reallocation.